 Agent tags can be used in Distribution, Consolidation, and Script jobs to automate part of the setup and make it more flexible.

 By default, agents have two tags already set up, AGENT_NAME and AGENT_ID.
 These tags can be viewed and edited in the Agents tab -> Edit tags.
 Tag names are allowed only in upper case - when creating and using them, tag values can be any case.
 No spaces are allowed, use underscore (_) instead.

-There are two places in Resilio Connect to use agent tags: when writing a script and when specifying directory paths.
+There are several places in Resilio Connect to use agent tags.

 Using tags in commands and scripts

 Using tags in scripts is similar to using variables.
 Tags can be used in expressions and output.
 The default sample of using tags in commands is echoing job results into the log file.
 When specifying the command, tag prefix TAG_ shall be used.
 On Windows, the correct syntax for using a tag is %TAG_AGENT_NAME%, on Unix that will be $TAG_AGENT_NAME.
 The correct syntax of the command itself depends on the system.

 In this example script will remove the directory after the job's completion from the Source agent on Windows.
 Before creating this job, create a new tag AGENT_ROLE with value SRC for the relevant agents.